AdobeDocs/campaign-classic.en/help/rn/using/compatibility-matrix.md

 <p>2017</p>
 <p>2016</p>
 <p>2014</p>
-<p><strong>Important:</strong> Microsoft SQL Server is not supported as the primary database when the Campaign server is running on Linux. <a href=https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/install-campaign-on-prem/installing-campaign-in-linux/prerequisites-of-campaign-installation-in-linux.html#database-access-layers>Learn more</a>.</p>
+<p><strong>Important:</strong> Microsoft SQL Server is not supported as the primary database when the Campaign server is running on Linux. <a href="https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/install-campaign-on-prem/installing-campaign-in-linux/prerequisites-of-campaign-installation-in-linux.html#database-access-layers" target="_blank">Learn more</a>.</p>
 </td>
 </tr>
 </tbody>